MALIBAL: Linux Laptops Custom Built for You MALIBAL is an innovative computer manufacturer that produces high-performance, custom laptops for Linux.

-NomadBSD is a 64-bit live system for USB flash drives, based on FreeBSD.
+NomadBSD is a 32-bit and 64-bit live system for USB flash drives, based on FreeBSD.
 Together with automatic hardware detection and setup, it is configured to be used as a desktop system that works out of the box, but can also be used for data recovery.

 To compare the software in this project to the software available in other distributions, please see our Compare Packages page.